SPHEREx mapping of diffuse PAH and H II emission in the Galactic plane: Map-space Correlations

-Examining the relation shown in \figref{fig:correlation} in more detail, we find that it is close to a power law over most of the dynamic range, with a flattening at the lowest PAH intensities.
-To account for this behavior, we model the dust radiance as the sum of a power-law term and a constant offset:
+Examining the relation shown in \figref{fig:correlation} in more detail, we find that it is close to linear over most of the dynamic range.
+We model the dust radiance as:

-where $m$, $A$, and $B$ are fitting parameters.
-Fitting this model gives a slope $m = 1.04$, a normalization $A = 1.48\times10^{-5}$, and an offset of $B = 1.56 \times 10^{-7}~\w$.
-The nonzero offset is expected, since neither map has been corrected for all foreground and background components.
-This constant term absorbs contributions from the cosmic infrared background, zodiacal light, and interstellar light.
-The offset is relative between the two maps, and the fit does not distinguish whether a given contribution arises in the \planck\ radiance map or the \spherex\ PAH map.
+where $A$ and $B$ are fitting parameters.
+The model assumes a linear scaling between $\mathcal{R}$ and $I_\nu^{\rm PAH}$, consistent with the theoretical expectation.
+The nonzero offset $B$ absorbs contributions from the cosmic infrared background, zodiacal light, and interstellar light, and is expected since neither map has been corrected for all foreground and background components.
+The line is shown in \figref{fig:correlation} to guide the eye.

-The slope is close to unity, indicating an approximately linear proportionality between radiance and PAH intensity, consistent with previous studies showing that PAH emission closely follows the dust radiance~\citep{Hensley2016}.
-This tight correlation is expected, since both quantities trace the energy processed by interstellar dust.
-However, the relation is not perfectly linear.
-At the highest PAH intensities~($I_\nu^{\rm PAH} \gtrsim 0.56~\MJysr$), the data systematically lie above the best-fit linear trend, indicating an excess of $3.3$-$\um$~emission relative to that predicted from the total dust radiance.
-These deviations highlight the distinct behavior of this PAH tracer relative to the overall dust emission, and suggest that the $3.3$-$\um$~feature carries additional information about the local grain population or radiation environment beyond what is captured by the dust radiance alone.
+We note that at the highest PAH intensities~($I_\nu^{\rm PAH} \gtrsim 0.56~\MJysr$), the data systematically lie above the linear trend, indicating a deficit of $3.3$-$\um$~emission relative to that predicted from the total dust radiance.
+These deviations suggest that the $3.3$-$\um$~feature carries additional information about the local grain population or radiation environment beyond what is captured by the dust radiance alone.
 One likely reason is that the $3.3$-$\um$~feature is especially sensitive to the small, neutral PAH population~\citep{DraineLi2007}, while the dust radiance traces the total power absorbed and re-emitted by the broader dust population.
-Variations in PAH charge state, extinction of UV photons most critical for producing emission at $3.3~\um$, destruction of the smallest grains in hard radiation fields, depletion of PAHs via coagulation onto larger grains in dense gas, and differences in the local geometry between ionized gas and surrounding PDRs can all alter the $3.3$-$\um$ intensity relative to the total dust radiance.
-In this sense, the deviations from the mean trend likely reflect environmental changes in the PAH population and excitation conditions.
+Variations in PAH charge state, extinction of UV photons most critical for producing emission at $3.3~\um$, destruction of the smallest grains in hard radiation fields, and depletion of PAHs via coagulation onto larger grains in dense gas can all alter the $3.3$-$\um$ intensity relative to the total dust radiance.
+In this sense, the deviations from the linear trend likely reflect environmental changes in the PAH population and excitation conditions, including variations in $q_{\rm PAH}$ driven by local conditions such as radiation field hardness and metallicity.

-\subsection{PAH abundance and ionized hydrogen emission}
+\subsection{PAH Abundance and Ionized Hydrogen Emission}

 To study the relationship between PAH emission and ionized gas, we compare the \spherex\ $3.3$-$\um$~PAH map with the \spherex\ \bralpha\ map, which traces diffuse ionized gas.
 To isolate intrinsic variations in PAH abundance, we normalize both quantities by the \planck\ dust radiance map, which accounts for differences in the local radiation field and total column density.
 The radiance-normalized PAH and \bralpha\ maps are shown in \figref{fig:pah_over_rad} and \figref{fig:h_over_rad}.